iagome/koombea_web_scraper/README.md

 ![click-on-scraped-link](https://github.com/iagome/koombea_web_scraper/assets/26315886/9eb5578d-1241-42cf-bfaf-b806ffa01a9c)

-There is also a `Back` button on the left top corner of the table, which we can use to return to the home page and scrape more pages for links.
+There is also a `Back` button on the top left corner of the table, which we can use to return to the home page and scrape more pages for links.

-Finally, we can have as many scraped websites and we'd like:
+Finally, we can have as many scraped websites as we like:

 ![final-scrapes](https://github.com/iagome/koombea_web_scraper/assets/26315886/657e9e0a-c4e9-466b-b0f4-2abb5436c837)